BretFisher/kubernetes-mastery/slides/k8s/healthchecks.md

 # Healthchecks

-- Kubernetes provides two kinds of healthchecks: liveness and readiness
+- Healthchecks are key to providing built-in *lifecycle automation*

+--

 - Healthchecks are *probes* that apply to *containers* (not to pods)

+- Kubernetes will *take action* on containers that fail healthchecks

+--

-- Each container can have two (optional) probes:
+- Each container can have three (optional) probes:

-  - liveness = is this container dead or alive?
+  - liveness = is this container dead or alive? (most important probe)

-  - readiness = is this container ready to serve traffic?
+  - readiness = is this container ready to serve traffic? (only needed if a service)

+  - startup = is this container still starting up? (alpha in 1.16)

+--

-- Different probes are available (HTTP, TCP, program execution)
+- Different probe *handlers* are available (HTTP, TCP, program execution)

+--

+- They don't replace a full monitoring solution

 - Let's see the difference and how to use them!